solosky/pixl.js/docs/en/05+5-translation.md

 For release builds (RELEASE=1), the firmware uses wenquanyi_9pt_u8g2.bdf to display unicode characters.
 Please check if the new language character codepoint is included in wenquanyi_9pt_u8g2.bdf or not.
-If not, it's not recommended to support the new language due to the MCU internal flash restrictions.
+If not, it's not recommended supporting the new language due to the MCU internal flash restrictions.

 ## Web App